CS2103JAN2017-W09-B1/main/docs/UserGuide.md

 ### 3.2.
 Deleting a task : `delete`

 Cleared a burden?
-You can eliminate it by using the `delete` a command.
+You can eliminate it by using the `delete` command.

 Let's begin to delete a task from Burdens.